Side effects

 • Three built-in sorts in OCaml: references, mutable record fields, and arrays.

-• Plus many libraries: Stack etc
+• Plus many libraries: Stack, Queue, Hashtbl, Hash_set, etc

 • Exceptions (we saw a bit of this already, failwith "ill-formed" etc)